slowday/nforms/README.md

 # nforms #

-> A RESTful web resource for nforms is form builder service.
+modules for a simple form building service

 ## Guide ##